benjaminheath238/Minecraft-Content-Generator/README.md

 | on   | `start`, `each`, `end`                              | true     |
 | path | The path to this script, from the current directory | true     |

 The `templates` directory contains json templates for use by `TaskJSON`.
 These templates include block states, block models, block item models and item models.
-A template can have variables in by adding `${var name}` where the variable comes from a paramenter.
+A template can have variables in by adding `${var name}` where the variable comes from a paramenter in the users content file.

 ---